Happy and Green: Workshops investigating the benefits to museum teams of a focus on wellbeing and sustainability

 A Second workshop was held in March 2015 at Derby Museum – where the teams gathered again to discuss what happened in the intervening months, share successes and challenges and renew inspiration.

-Here are notes from the day and links to additional materials can be found below.
+Here are Happy-and-Green-notes-from-the-day and links to additional materials can be found below.

 “The Wellbeing and Resilience Paradox”, by Nina Mguni, Nicola Bacon and John F. Brown